United Arab Emirates

 Hotel tax and tourism levies

-Most Emirates impose hotel levies, which apply on the value of hotel services and entertainment.
+Most Emirates impose hotel levies, which apply on the value of hotel room rental, services and entertainment.
 These levies are imposed and administered differently by each Emirate.

 A Tourism Dirham fee is levied in the Emirate of Dubai.
-This is a charge on hotel guests and tenants of hotel apartments ranging from AED 7 to AED 20 per room per night.
-In the Emirate of Abu Dhabi, the fee is equal to AED 10 per room per night.
+This is a charge on hotel guests and tenants of hotel apartments ranging from AED 7 to AED 20 per room per night depending on the star classification of the hotel, for example a five star hotel will levy a Tourism Dirham fee equal to AED 20 per room per night whereas a two star hotel will levie a Tourism Dirham fee equal to AED 10 per room per night.
+In the Emirate of Abu Dhabi, hotels will levy a tourism fee equal to 6% of the hotel room rental and a destination fee of AED 15 per night.